Administration on Developmental Disabilities (ADD), ACF, DHHS.

 Part I. General Information

 A. Goals of the Administration on Developmental Disabilities

 The Administration on Developmental Disabilities (ADD) is located within the Administration for Children and Families (ACF), Department of Health and Human Services (DHHS).
-ADD shares goals with other ACF programs that promote the economic and social well being of families, children, individuals, and communities.
-ACF and ADD envision:
+ADD shares goals with other ACF programs that promote the economic and social well-being of families, children, individuals, and communities.

 B. Purpose of the Administration on Developmental Disabilities

 The Administration on Developmental Disabilities (ADD) is the lead agency within ACF and DHHS responsible for planning and administering programs to promote the self-sufficiency and protect the rights of persons with developmental disabilities.
 ADD administers the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (the DD Act of 2000).
-The DD Act defines developmental disabilities, reauthorizes four major programs under ADD, authorizes States to provide advocacy, promote consumer oriented systems change and capacity building activities and facilitates network formations.
+The DD Act provides for funding to States to provide advocacy, promote consumer oriented systems change and capacity building activities, and facilitate network formations.

 The four programs funded under the DD Act are: